rkmd77/Propellerhead_CustomerInfo/README.md

 * on 'Customer List' page, 'Search' and 'Sort By' function available for 'Customer Id' and 'Customer Name'

 * on 'Edit Customer' page, you can add/edit any number of  notes associated with current customer

+* will setup 'Unit test' enviroment with testing code later (using by Jest + Enzyme)